EPLHREU/plover-minimal-english-stenotype/README.md

 # Minimal English Stenotype

-> Plover system plugin with no automatic unfolding of orthography rules
+> Plover English stenotype system plug-in with no automatic unfolding of orthography rules

 One normally helpful feature of plover is it's ability to automatically unfold certain suffixes from a stroke.
 This allows plover to recognise more condensed strokes for words that don't exist in the dictionary.